 My route running home is a little different than biking, I prefer to stay on the Mall all the way to the Capitol, then run through Capitol Hill to get back to Navy Yard.
 I still run with my trusty small backpack, although I did get fun new Bluetooth headphones so I don’t have wires hanging down while running that distance.

 Commute Test 3: Transit

 Moral of the story: it’s always a little stressful when moving and changing up your normal habits.
-If you put in some time to research all your options, it’ll only make you feel more comfortable and confident when trying a new route.
+But if you put in some time to research all your options, it’ll make you feel more comfortable and confident when trying a new route.

 Do You Need Help Planning Your Commute?

-Arlington Transportation Partners (ATP) can help you plan your commute and discuss your transportation options.
-Just fill out this form with your information and check out the resources while we find various options for you.
+Arlington Transportation Partners can help you plan your commute and discuss your transportation options.
+Just complete our commute planner abd check out the resources while we find various options for you.
 We can also work with your employer to implement transportation benefits and programs at a company or building level.

 Photo Credit: Keara Mehlert